 You can turn vertical text on or off in text boxes and shapes at any time.

-Tip: If you want all new objects in your document to use vertical text, click the Document sidebar, then select the checkbox next to Vertical Text.
+Tip: If you want all new objects in your document to use vertical text, click the Document sidebar, then select the tick box next to Vertical Text.
 This also changes the direction of existing body text in word-processing documents.

 Control-click the object you want to use vertical text.